Computer-Vision-in-the-Wild/Elevater_Toolkit_IC/README.md

   bash run_multi.sh
 ```

 3. Combine all prediction files to a single zip file.
-Assume `/path_to_predictions` contains all 20 JSON prediction files.
+Assume `/path_to_predictions` contains all 20 JSON prediction files (60 files [20 datasets * 3 seeds] for few-shot experiments).
 The combined prediction file will be located at `/path_to_predictions/all_predictions.zip`

 ```Shell
 python commands/prepare_submit.py \